Education Program

-BAK, basis voor actuele kunst, Utrecht announces the fall 2022 BAK Studies program with three online modules: “Navigating Art, Knowledge, and Social Action” (6 September4 October 2022); “Former West (In the Imperialist Refrain)” (11 October8 November 2022); and “Toward the Not-Yet: Art as Public Practice” (15 November13 December 2022).
+BAK, basis voor actuele kunst, Utrecht invites you to join the fall 2022 BAK Studies with three online modules: "Navigating Art, Knowledge, and Social Action", "Former West (In the Imperialist Refrain)" and "Toward the Not-Yet: Art as Public Practice".

 BAK Studies offer an opportunity for participants to inquire into the possibilities for artistic and cultural practices to navigate today’s fractious world engulfed in multiple crises.
 Tapping into the BAK archives of theoretically informed and politically driven work in the field of art, the studies engage a quest in sync with BAK’s philosophy, namely: intervening inthe present conjuncture by learning from concrete examples of artworks and curatorial projects about how they contribute to building or living the imagined as if it were possible.